 About our Cherry Blossoms

 Prunus x yedoensis 'Awanui' - Planted in the park in 1996.
-Has masses of large pink-tinged single blossoms and serrated green leaves that turn golden yellow in autumn.
+It has masses of large pink-tinged single blossoms and serrated green leaves that turn golden yellow in autumn.

 Prunus ‘Accolade’ - Planted in the park in 1998.
 Profuse clusters of semi-double, rich pink flowers on bare stems.

-Prunus campanulata ‘Taiwanese Cherry’ - Planted in the park between 1996-1998.
+Prunus campanulata ‘Taiwanese Cherry’ - Planted in the park between 1996 and 1998.
 Deep pink flowers bloom earlier than the other cherry blossoms in August.

 Where can I see Cherry Blossoms in the park?